-As a result, the Group's exposures to interest rate risk is limited, and the impact of interest rate risk on profit before tax in the consolidated statement of profit or loss is insignificant.
+As a result, the Group's exposure to interest rate risk is limited, and the impact of interest rate risk on profit before tax in the consolidated statement of profit or loss is limited.

 e.
 Market price fluctuation risk management